JulieElkinsAWS/AWS-Certified-Solutions-Architect-associate/README.md

 Now let's cover Elasticity, what is it?
 It is an important topic to know and understand for the exam.
 Elasticity is using automation along with horizontal scaling to match capacity/supply with the demand.
 You will notice that demand is very rarely linear, it is usually increasing and decreasing, and using elasticity it allows our capacity to increase and decrease and meet that ever changing demand.
 And AWS provides launch configuration and auto scaling to scale out our systems to match that capacity to that demand, allowing our env to scale out adding additional resources as the demand increases and then when that demand decreases we can scale back in to smaller number of servers or even no servers which optimizes our env for performance efficiency, operational excellence, as well as cost optimization which are all pillars of the AWS Well-Architected Framework.

-EXAM TIP:

-Vertical scaling is a LARGER size, horizontal scaling is more instances, and elasticity is using automation along with horizontal scaling to match our capacity to our demand.
+# EXAM TIP:Vertical scaling is a LARGER size, horizontal scaling is more instances, and elasticity is using automation along with horizontal scaling to match our capacity to our demand.

-Public, Private, Multi, and Hybrid Environments
+# Public, Private, Multi, and Hybrid Environments

 So in an earlier video we discussed cloud computing and talked about what a cloud environment is, but as you can see we have different types of cloud environments.